Winter in Europe is approaching.

 The National Museum of Scotland is a fantastic museum filled with Scottish artifacts and you can spend hours admiring the exhibits.

 And if the weather is dreich, as the Scots like to say, you can always cozy up in one of the many pubs and warm your insides with a glass of whiskey or mulled wine.

 Scotland is also known for its hearty cuisine, so leave your guilt at home and indulge in a delicious steak pie, haggis, neeps (turnips) and tatties (potatoes), Cullen skink (fish soup) or sticky toffee pudding!

 If you’re looking for fantastic winter destinations to visit in Europe, look no further than Kiruna in Sweden.

 This picturesque town has everything you need for a perfect winter holiday: snow, great views and it’s officially one of the best places in the world to see the Northern lights.

 Despite the high likelihood of snow, Kiruna has a unique location surrounded by mountains and lakes, and those make for a surprisingly high number of clear nights.
-This means you have a great chance of seeing the Northern lights should they appear during your stay.
+This means you have a great chance of seeing the Northern lights in Kiruna should they appear during your stay.

 Every year a world-famous Ice Hotel is built in this area, it’s definitely worth a visit and maybe even a stay if you’re brave enough!